Paul Goldschmidt Preview, Player Props: Cardinals vs. Brewers

-The St. Louis Cardinals and Paul Goldschmidt (.371 slugging percentage over his past 10 games, including one homer), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Wednesday at 7:40 PM ET.
+The St. Louis Cardinals and Paul Goldschmidt (.371 slugging percentage over his past 10 games, including one homer), battle starter Corbin Burnes and the Milwaukee Brewers at American Family Field, Thursday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Brewers.
+In his most recent game he had a hitless performance (0-for-4) against the Brewers.

 Sportsbook Promo Codes